MKLau/rclean-joss/rclean-joss.md

 graph analytic algorithms, ``Rclean`` isolates the code necessary to produce a chosen result (e.g. an object stored in memory or a table or figure that was writtin to disk).
-This process relies on the generation of data provenance, which is a formal representation of the execution of a computational process [@W3C], in order to rigorously determine the unique computaional pathway from inputs to the chosen results.
+This process relies on the generation of data provenance [@Muniswamy-Reddy2009], which is a formal representation of the execution of a computational process (https://www.w3.org/TR/prov-dm/), in order to rigorously determine the unique computaional pathway from inputs to the chosen results.
 However, as the intended user is a researcher conducting analyses, the process is abstracted and only the minimum information is required and presented to the user to streamline the process of